 Now back to the space itself.
 The whole place is dressed in shades of white & grey, with floor-to-ceiling windows looking out over the slow curve of Regent Street.
 Light, unobtrusive jazz plays softly in the background.
 It’s tasting menu only here, so your host will just ask you about the wine.
 And then comes the parade of extraordinary dishes…

 You’ll get delicate little canapés clasping bracing layers of flavour together in pearl-shaped packages.
 You’ll have tender, poached quail cooked with powerfully earthy truffles; creamy foie gras atop ultra-thin toast; salty aged caviar married with subtly smoked sour cream; perfect quenelles of herbal lemon balm sorbet dressed in fruity olive oil; and creamy pinecones of vanilla cream wrapped around a core of rich hazelnut.
 It’s not molecular gastronomy, it’s just old fashioned French cooking pushed to the limits of elegance.

 All told, it’s an extraordinary experience, though one that comes with a commensurately extraordinary price tag.
 This is not a place for a casual dinner, or even a slightly fancy dinner.
-But if you do decide to mark a spacial occasion with a spacial occasion kind of restaurant, then it won’t disappoint.
+But if you do decide to mark a special occasion with a special occasion kind of restaurant, then it won’t disappoint.